jeffqchen/SNES2VGA/N64D2VGA/README.md

 This dongle takes the RGBS signal from the AV Multi output on a Nintendo 64 consoles and adapts them into HD15 (VGA), so you can use the commonly available VGA cable for transmitting RGBs video and stereo audio.

-This mod is designed to work with the [N64Digital mini HDMI to Full HDMI Dongle](https://github.com/jeffqchen/N64Digital-Mini-To-Full-HDMI-Adapter).
+This is designed to work with the [N64Digital mini HDMI to Full HDMI Dongle](https://github.com/jeffqchen/N64Digital-Mini-To-Full-HDMI-Adapter).
 You could achieve analogue & digital dual output with full sized plugs without interference.

 <img src="./Pics/02.jpg" width="200px" />
 <img src="./Pics/03.jpg" width="200px" />